 2. Lack of transparency

-If your adviser isn’t transparent about their fees or how they’re compensated, it might be time to switch.
+If your adviser isn’t transparent about their fees or how they’re compensated, it's worth considering looking elsewhere.

 3. Lack of expertise